MaSchm1983/D2Insanity/README.md

 - Removed spirit runeword for shields
 - new runeword "purity" for 4os shields (changed former spirit)
 - spirit now works for staves and secpters as well
+- insight can now be made in spear class items as well.

 #### New runewords